shrine-maiden-heavy-industries/torii-hdl/docs/install.rst

 .. |yosys-version| replace:: 0.10 (or newer)

-Amaranth HDL requires Python 3.7; it works on CPython_ 3.7 (or newer), and works faster on PyPy3.7_ 7.3.3 (or newer).
+Torii HDL requires Python 3.7; it works on CPython_ 3.7 (or newer), and works faster on PyPy3.7_ 7.3.3 (or newer).

-For most workflows, Amaranth requires Yosys_ |yosys-version|.
+For most workflows, Torii requires Yosys_ |yosys-version|.
 A compatible version of Yosys is distributed via PyPI_ for most popular platforms.

-Simulating Amaranth code requires no additional software.
+Simulating Torii code requires no additional software.
 However, a waveform viewer like GTKWave_ is invaluable for debugging.

-Synthesizing, placing and routing an Amaranth design for an FPGA requires the FPGA family specific toolchain.
+Synthesizing, placing and routing an Torii design for an FPGA requires the FPGA family specific toolchain.

 ..
 TODO: Link to FPGA family docs here